KayMensah/Korkor-s-Ryze-Test-Analyst-Interview/ProjectRyze/README.txt

 This project steps below is my interview assignment with Formedix.

+The framework used is Javascript and Protractor

 ##dependencies: this code requires Protractor a Node.js program.
 To run, you need Node.js installed.
-You will also need Jasmine test framework for testing its interface.
+I also used Jasmine test framework for testing its interface.

 ##installation: To use this code you should use npm to install Protractor globally with:
     npm install -g protractor